The science behind broken heart syndrome

 Simpson was released from the hospital after two days, and a year later, didn’t have any further symptoms.
 But how did emotional stress cause her broken heart?

 Acute stress is stress that disappears quickly.
 A crying baby can stress you out, but the stress goes away when the baby quiets down.
-Chronic stress, like that experienced during a long-term illness or unhappy marriage, doesn’t go away so easily.
-Chronic stress can cause anxiety, hypertension, insomnia, a weakened immune system and a host of other problems, which can increase your risk for heart troubles.
+Chronic stress, like that experienced during a long-term illness or difficult relationship, doesn’t go away so easily.

 Can stress cause a heart attack?